SAP-samples/teched2021-ISP261/exercises/ex1/README.md

 ![Formation Details](./images/5-formation-details.png)

-## Exercise 1.3 Pair an application
+## Exercise 1.3 Pair an Application

 The pairing process will establish bidirectional trust between your CCv2 application and the SAP Kyma runtime.
 Once the pairing is complete, the registration of APIs and business events can be performed without dealing with explicit authorizations.